We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 a total station used for an archaeological survey on a development site

-During any development to land with unknown features beneath the surface or evidence of existing historic importance, it is crucial that an archaeological consultancy conducts an archaeological survey on the site.
+During any development on land with unknown features beneath the surface or evidence of existing historic importance, it is crucial that an archaeological consultancy conducts an archaeological survey on the site.

 That said, it is equally as important that the professional archaeological surveyors within the chosen archaeology and heritage consultancy are suitably licensed, qualified and capable of undertaking archaeological assessments on development sites and providing the necessary expert advice and insight to enhance project design and management, protect historic buildings and sites, and support planning applications made to the corresponding local planning authorities.